the-events-calendar/event-tickets/readme.txt

 * Tweak: Added back the purchaser name and email address to the attendee reports for all tickets.
 We had inadvertently removed those in a previous release. #facepalm [45082]
 * Tweak: Fixed an error where tickets on custom post types would not save or display on the front end.
 That was annoying to anyone trying to create RSVPs or tickets on anything other than a default page or post.

-= [4.2] TBD =

-* Feature - Add a shortcode listing those upcoming events the user has indicated they will attend [44363]
-* Feature - Make it possible to disable the ticket form for logged out users [44347]
-* Tweak - Language files in the `wp-content/languages/plugins` path will be loaded before attempting to load internal language files [36246]
-* Tweak - Add messaging on the RSVP form when tickets are not yet or are no longer on sale (props to masteradhoc on GitHub for this change) [45467]
-* Tweak - Improved our JSON-LD output to include tickets [43595]
-* Tweak - Record the user ID associated with the creation of new attendee records [44347]
-* Tweak - Fixed translation domain on a few strings [46524]

 = [4.1.2] 2016-04-11 =